SharjAhmed/snapdish-frontend/README.md

 2. Frontend was acting as though I was logged in but backend was showing as undefined.
 After speaking with tutor support, it was discovered that I had installed django-rest-auth v5.0.1 which did not support the code - installed v2.1.9 and allauth v0.44.0 instead of v0.55.2 for compatibility as Heroku failed to deploy with v0.55.2

-3. Kept receiving 500 error when I was attempting to create a post - I had used "length" instead of "height" in the image validation in the Post Serializer.

-4. I was unable to edit a comment successfully - this was my longest lasting bug, and I spent a lot of time through a lot of different channels trying to resolve this:
+3. I was unable to edit a comment successfully - this was my longest lasting bug, and I spent a lot of time through a lot of different channels trying to resolve this:
     - Tutor Support
     - Google
     - Slack